peverett/YMDK75_SP84_ISO_build_log/README.md

 ![ISO_Keys](images/YMDK75_SP84_ISO_Keys.jpg)
 Note that the extra keys on the left side are actually mapped to what would be the numberpad on a full size keyboard.
-The numlock will change there function but the standard keyboard software configuration doesn't map a numlock key.
+The numlock will change their function but the standard keyboard software configuration doesn't map a numlock key.

 ![ISO_Sizes](images/YMDK75_SP84_ISO_sizes.jpg)